 - Encourage the accessibility of reliable data and indicators applicable to the collection and treatment of wastewater;

 - Establish an overview of national regulations in order to allow the choice of processes accessible to entrepreneurs wishing to invest in wastewater treatment ;

 - Propose discussion platforms in order to standardize in an integrated way the activities of all the actors involved in improved wastewater management;

 - Create standards and obligations for companies to treat wastewater across Europe;

 - Include standards in the design of new buildings in order to be able to adapt the networks beforehand, and then facilitate the treatment of gray water;

 - Initiate discussions on tariff and non-tariff instruments for regulating water demand;

 - Identify and promote good practices from local players who have experienced water purification processes;

 - Stimulate regional cooperation and public-private sector cooperation by informing stakeholders on the theme of water governance in Europe;

-Take part in these common challenges and bring your thoughts and experiences in the field:
+Take part in these common challenges and bring your reflections and experiences in the field.